Hycroft Mining Holding Corporation (HYMC)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Ratios:

-Our analysis of HYMC’s different ratios will help us gain a deeper understanding of the company.
+We take a closer look at HYMC’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 14.80 and its Current Ratio is at 15.10.
 In the meantime, Its Debt-to-Equity ratio is 2.72 whereas as Long-Term Debt/Eq ratio is at 2.68.

 Upgrades & Downgrades